Lhourquin/browser-ext-lab/readme.md

 This repository is just a "sand box" to learn how to create a web extension, for a future project. 😃

-Step 1: Some test to get selected text by highlighting or double click in dev tools console.
+Step 1: Get selected text in pop up